-If you’ve ever watched puppies playing together, then you know that biting and nipping are all part of the fun.
-Chewing and biting are also how growing pups investigate new and exciting things and how they relieve sore gums when teething.
-However, while mouthing on your hand might have been cute when your little one was a ball of fluff, it’s no joking matter as he gets older.
+If you’ve ever watched puppies play together, then you know that biting and nipping are all part of the fun.
+Chewing and biting help growing puppies investigate the world around them and also help relieve sore gums when teething.
+However, while mouthing on your hand might have been funny when your little one was a ball of fluff, it’s no joking matter as he gets older.
 Those razor-sharp puppy teeth can really hurt.
-If you’re tired of living with broken skin and painful bruises, you’re probably wondering just when your young dog will stop biting.
+If you’re tired of living with broken skin and painful bruises, you’re probably wondering just when do puppies stop biting?

-While chewing everything in sight may slow down after your puppy is done teething, which can take anywhere from four to six months, they don’t naturally grow out of biting.
+While chewing everything in sight may decrease after your puppy is done teething (which can take anywhere from four to six months) they don’t naturally grow out of biting.
 The more a puppy is allowed to clamp down on your skin, the more he’ll continue to do it.
 As a responsible pet parent, it’s your job to teach your dog appropriate behavior.

 Teach bite inhibition first